 Parsley is also one of the best food sources of vitamin K. Vitamin K speeds up skin healing, reduces redness and may help diminish acne blemishes.
 It is also involved in regulating the body’s inflammatory response.

 Some people have success with topical vitamin K treatments for reducing skin redness and clearing up acne scars, but getting good amounts of this vital yet hard to get nutrient internally by eating parsley regularly could be just as important for maintaining healthy skin.

 Parsley has been traditionally used as a hair tonic in an infusion massaged directly into the scalp to stimulate hair growth.
 It is also believed to help promote hair color (perhaps due to its copper content) and shine, both when used topically and in large amounts in the diet.

-On a more scientific note, researchers have recently found that the antioxidant flavonoid apigenin in the herb stimulates hair growth through the down regulation of the TGF-beta1 gene (A cell-based system for screening hair growth-promoting agents – Archives of Dermatological Research).
+On a more scientific note, researchers have recently found that the antioxidant flavonoid apigenin in the herb stimulates hair growth through the down regulation of the TGF-beta1 gene.

 Hair growth is closely linked to the level of overall nutrition we get into our diets on a regular basis.
 Parsley, being such a nutritious food, may address a number of nutritional deficiencies that can lead to hair loss and weak or lackluster hair in general.

-There is another way to use the herb to improve your appearance.
-While eating parsley provides the nutrition for healthy skin internally, a parsley face mask can be very beneficial in reducing dark spots, discolored skin and acne problems.
+There is another way more direct way to use the herb to improve your skin’s appearance.
+While eating parsley provides the nutrition for healthy skin internally, the parsley face mask coming up next can be very beneficial in reducing dark spots, discolored skin and acne problems.